 High Walk Score Correlates to Better Health and Increased Happiness

 It’s not just your time and money; it’s not just better for the environment.
-Folks who live in highly walkable neighborhoods tend to be healthier and happier.
+Folks who live in highly walkable neighbourhoods tend to be healthier and happier.
 And that’s a big statement.
 But when you consider that being out in your ‘hood on foot means you’re more connected to your community, its goings-on, and the people who live and work there, it starts to make sense.
-Suddenly you’re really invested in your neighbors and the community, as your neighbors and community are with you.
+Suddenly you’re really invested in your neighbours and the community, as your neighbours and community are with you.
 Not to mention that if you grocery shop on foot or by bike, that absolutely is a checkmark for your health.

 Better Return on Your Property Investment

-And you don’t need to take our word for it, when polled, buyers and renters alike said price and Walk Score were their two top properties when seeking housing.
+And you don’t need to take our word for it; when polled, buyers and renters alike said price and Walk Score were their two top properties when seeking housing.
 In fact, in many urban centers, each point increase in Walk Score comes with a $3K bump in property value.

 For millennials in particular, who are both shying away from home and vehicle ownership, a high walk score is imperative and demands a premium.